 And these guys.
 Putting these together because I don’t know where else to put them.

-I like to think one of the major decisions you'd make in the hypothetical horror dating sim these guys are in is when you (the Hummingbird) and Rook lock the False Coyote out of your little saferoom, and the path forward is determined by if / when you decide to let her in.
+I think one of the big decisions you’d make in the hypothetical horror dating sim these guys are in is when you (the Hummingbird) and Rook lock the False Coyote out of your little saferoom, and the path forward is determined by if / when you decide to let her in.

 I wrote out a list of possibilités.
 (I used to do this a lot when i was a kid full of video game ideas, hah)